graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Containing additional futures.

-When encountering completed futures, {ProcessCompletedFutures()} calls itself recursively on any futures for existing Deferred Fragments.
+When encountering completed futures, {ProcessCompletedFutures()} calls itself recursively on any new futures in case they have been completed.

-ProcessCompletedFutures(maybeCompletedFutures, originalDeferStates, pending,
-updates, futures, remainingFutures, pendingFutures):
+ProcessCompletedFutures(completedFutures, originalDeferStates, pending, updates, newFutures, supplementalFutures, pendingFutures):

 - If {pending} is not provided, initialize it to the empty set.
-- If {updates}, {futures}, {remainingFutures}, or {pendingFutures} are not provided, initialize them to empty lists.
+- If {updates}, {newFutures}, {supplementalFutures}, or {pendingFutures} are not provided, initialize them to empty lists.
-- Let {completedFutures} be a list containing all completed futures from {maybeCompletedFutures}; append the remaining futures to {remainingFutures}.
 - Let {deferStates} be {originalDeferStates}.
+- Initialize {maybeCompletedNewFutures} and {maybeCompletedSupplementalFutures}
-- Initialize {supplementalFutures} to an empty list.
+  to empty lists.
 - For each {completedFuture} in {completedFutures}:
   - Let {result} be the result of {completedFuture}.
   - If {result} represents completion of Stream Items: